TheQwertiest/foo_discord_rich/docs/index.md

 ## Credits

-- [s0hv](https://github.com/s0hv): idea and original implementation of artwork uploader.
+- [s0hv](https://github.com/s0hv): idea, original implementation and documentation for artwork uploader.
 - [Respective authors][3rdparty_license] of the code being used in this project.

 [changelog]: changelog.md